nishantkp/UNDCricketScoreCounter/README.md

 ### Project Overview

-The goal is to create an Score Keeper app which gives a user the ability to keep track of the score of two different teams playing a game of your choice.
+The goal is to create an Score Keeper app which gives a user the ability to keep track of the scoreContract of two different teams playing a game of your choice.

 #### Helpers :smiley: